A Place in This World: Music and lyrics

+Release and live performances

 Swift's debut studio album was released on October 24, 2006, through Big Machine Records; "A Place in This World" is the fourth song on the track listing.
 A performance recorded at an Apple store in SoHo, New York, was released as part of an iTunes–exclusive live extended play on January 15, 2008.
 The live version was later included on an international deluxe edition of Swift's second studio album, Fearless (2008).